tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-on-testnets.md

 To bake on the Tezos network, you need to stake your XTZ security deposit.
 This is a [slashable](/getting-started/slashing-explained/) security deposit that you will get back when you stop baking.
 The minimum bond to get baking rights is currently set at 6000 XTZ.

-You can stake your security deposit by running the following command, after opening your Ledger Tezos Wallet app:
+You can stake your security deposit by running the following command.
+If you are using a dedicated testnet Ledger, open the Ledger Tezos Wallet app for this operation.

 ```bash
 tezbake signer client stake 6000 for baker